rage/mooc.fi/backend/docs/kafka.md

 ---
 ## In Points.mooc.fi

-At the moment we have four topics in points.mooc.fi kafka:
+At the moment we have four topics in mooc.fi kafka:

 * user-course-progress
 * user-points